Flower Mound High School

 Flower Mound High School (FMHS) is part of Lewisville Independent School District and is located in Flower Mound, Texas, United States.
 The school rests on 52 acre of land that was purchased in 1993.
 FMHS was the second high school built in Flower Mound, after Edward S. Marcus High School.
-With the expansion of the town in the 1980s and 1990s (from 1980 to 2000, it grew from 4,402 to 50,702 residents), a second high school was built to accommodate the growth.
-Flower Mound High School has been called one of the top ten best public high schools in the Dallas area and consistently receives an "Exemplary" (highest) rating from the Texas Education Agency.
+With the expansion of the town in the 1980s and 1990s, a second high school was built to accommodate the growth.
+FMHS has been called one of the top 10 best public high schools in the Dallas area and had received an "Exemplary" (highest) rating from the Texas Education Agency.
 The school's fight song is the Michigan Wolverines' fight song, "The Victors".

 History

 Flower Mound High School was built to relieve pressure from Edward S. Marcus High School and Lewisville High School.
 Plans were set for a 280000 sqft campus, including two gymnasiums, a cafetorium, an auditorium, a band hall, a football field, tennis courts, and three parking lots.
 To accommodate additional students, a previously unplanned wing containing 45 additional classrooms was completed in time for the 2000–2001 school year.

 108 staff members, led by principal Norman Reuther, taught the first student body of 986 freshman and sophomores.
 The school was recognized as exemplary in the charter year.
 In the school's second year, varsity sports were introduced and the student body grew to include grades nine through eleven.

 In 2000, Kansas State University threatened legal action against FMHS for an alleged copyright violation on the Jaguar logo.
 Rather than pay a licensing fee to KSU, as some schools in Texas were then doing, Reuther ordered a re-design of the logo, to avoid the 8% merchandise commission.

 In August 2001, Reuther welcomed the school's first senior class; the student body grew to over 2,400 students.
-In 2013, the school began a project to build a new campus that would be for 9th graders only.
-The class of 2018 was the first class to use the new freshman center.

 Reuther left FMHS at the end of the 2003 school year.
 Assistant principal Jack Clark subsequently took over the position of principal.
 Under his leadership, the school's enrollment continued to grow (see graph, right).
-In spring 2007, Clark announced his retirement.
+In the spring of 2007, Clark announced his retirement.
 Paul Moon was selected to head the school.